Date of birth: 12th June 1975

 However, despite not being classified due to mechanical problems, a debut at the Le Mans 24 Hours in June proved to be the season’s highlight.

 2006 saw Primat broaden his horizons still further with a debut appearance in the Daytona 24 Hours before returning to European endurance racing with Team Swiss Spirit under the guidance of Serge Saulnier for another successful season in the Le Mans Series.
-Podiums at Spa-Francorchamps and Jarama earned Harold a share of fourth place in the drivers’ championship, although gearbox problems would scupper his second shot at Le Mans.
-The disappointment would be short-lived however with more success arriving on the other side of the Atlantic in the ALMS later that year with a podium at Laguna Seca and fourth place at Petit Le Mans for the Creation Autosportif squad.
+Podiums at Spa and Jarama earned Harold a share of fourth place in the drivers’ championship, although gearbox problems would scupper his second shot at Le Mans.
+The disappointment would be short-lived however with more success arriving on the other side of the Atlantic in the ALMS later that year thanks to a podium at Laguna Seca and fourth place at Petit Le Mans for the Creation Autosportif squad.

 Harold’s strong season had impressed many and with firm offers on the table for the following year, that dream Le Mans podium looked to be creeping ever closer.